Design Sprint by Google Ventures: Schedule, Team, and Custom Implementations

 Problem discovery and idea validation.
 First of all, practicing Design Sprint allows your team to quickly discover and validate a challenge via sketching, prototyping, and generating a bunch of “cheap” ideas – all reducing the cost of failure.
 By the end of a sprint, whether your ideas are proved right or wrong, it’s a win, as it becomes clear if your initial assumptions are worth further investment.

 Shared understating of problems.
-Face-to-face collaboration dictated by the framework helps your team developed a shared an understanding of what the problems are.
+Face-to-face collaboration dictated by the framework helps your team develop a shared understanding of what the problems are.
 What’s more, the approach cultivates team thinking, where every member brings ideas and thoughts to the surface, so everyone can be heard.

 High productivity.
 As you set a strict time box – where no random actions are allowed – team members focus on essential activities only, which significantly benefits productivity.